DanParkinson/project-4-django/AGILE.md

 - Users can change their passwords.
 - users can delete their account

 - an error has occured with my_reservations where it is filtering by the current time and filtering out any reservation that is before that time, regardless of date.
 This needs fixing before progessing.
+If its the issue that i think it is I should be able to see the reservations in the morning. lets hope because its end of session.